robinmetral/jekyll-book-review/my_collections/_books/2018-03-22-if-on-a-winter-s-night-a-traveler.md

 layout: review
 date: 2018-08-28 11:32:13 +0700
 isbn: 9780156439619
-title: "If on a winter's night a traveler"
+title: "If on a Winter's Night a Traveler"
 author: Italo Calvino
 published: 1979